University of Sheffield

 Fax: (+44) (0114) 222 0749

-I joined HEDS in January 2014 as an assistant modeller, following a 13 year career in biomedical research.
+I joined HEDS in January 2014 as an assistant modeller studying part-time for the HEDM MSc.
+This was a change of direction following a 13 year career in biomedical research.
 I completed a BSc in Genetics in 1999 and followed this with a PhD in 2003, both from the University of Sheffield, before working at the University of Nice, France and the department of Biomedical Science at the University of Sheffield.
-I am currently studying part-time for the HEDM MSc run by ScHARR.

-- Breeze PR, Thomas C, Squires H, Brennan A, Greaves C, Diggle PJ, Brunner E, Tabak A, Preston L & Chilcott J (2017) The impact of Type 2 diabetes prevention programmes based on risk-identification and lifestyle intervention intensity strategies: a cost-effectiveness analysis..
-Diabetic Medicine.
-View this article in WRRO
+- Breeze PR, Thomas C, Squires H, Brennan A, Greaves C, Diggle PJ, Brunner E, Tabak A, Preston L & Chilcott J (2017) The impact of Type 2 diabetes prevention programmes based on risk‐identification and lifestyle intervention intensity strategies: a cost‐effectiveness analysis.
+Diabetic Medicine, 34(5), 632-640.